mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type CopyProductToken: string
     :param CopyProductToken: **[REQUIRED]**

-      The token returned from the call to ``CopyProduct`` that initiated the operation.
+      The token for the copy product operation.
+This token is returned by  CopyProduct .